Portfolio / Automation & Process Engineering

 I designed this system end to end, including the architecture, decision logic, and operational flow.
 The pipeline is built around three stages that convert planning decisions into a structured action plan and a synchronized migration job list.
 That design required building out the account type taxonomy, defining the available plan options per object type, and mapping how each option translates into automated actions downstream.
 This included determining how conflicts between object types get resolved, how unplanned accounts get surfaced, and how the migration tool job list stays automatically aligned with the generated action plan.

 Once the system design was fully specified, I used Claude to assist with writing the PowerShell implementation.
-The AI received a detailed technical spec describing the expected system behavior and outputs.
+The AI received a detailed technical spec describing expected system behavior and outputs.
 No tenant data, credentials, or internal configuration details were included in those conversations.
-A key part of the process was then validating and refining the generated code: reviewing logic paths, testing edge cases, and confirming the scripts behave as intended before anything runs in a live environment.
+A key part of the process was then validating and refining the generated code: reviewing logic paths, testing edge cases, and confirming the scripts behave as intended before anything ran in a live environment.

 Tools & Technologies